 Price Lake Trail is the 2.7-mile loop that circles the lake.
 You can access it from multiple areas around the lake, including the roadside parking area and overlook on the Parkway near the dam (milepost 296.7) or the Boone Fork Overlook (milepost 297.1).
 This easy hike hugs the shoreline of Price Lake with plenty of water and mountain views.
 Walk across boardwalks and stop at piers to watch wildlife.
 It’s mostly shaded.
 Since it’s a popular trail, expect crowds especially midday on weekends.

-Green Knob / Sim’s Pond Trail is a moderately strenuous 2.3-mile loop that is diverse in scenery, while gaining more than 500 feet in elevation.
-Starting at Sim’s Pond Parking Area, (milepost 295.9) the trail follows Sim’s Creek through a section of dense rhododendron shaded by old growth timber.
-A steady climb through pasture and wood leads to the top of Green Knob (elevation 3924 feet), with a distant view of Price Lake.
-The last section descends a steep hill with a view of Grandfather Mountain’s Calloway Peak.
+Green Knob / Sim’s Pond Trail is a moderate 2.4-mile loop that is diverse in scenery, while gaining more than 500 feet in elevation.
+Starting at Sim’s Pond Parking Area, (milepost 295.9) the trail follows Sim’s Creek through a section of dense rhododendron shaded by old growth timber and pastureland at the top of Green Knob (elevation 3924 feet).
+Read more.

 Just 3 miles north on the Blue Ridge Parkway is Moses Cone Memorial Park with a fantastic network of hiking trails (including Flat Top Mountain and Bass Lake) and historic manor house.
 See our Parkway Guide for more nearby things to do.